Deontay Wilder had some eardrum-bursting logic when breaking his long silence as the American heavyweight gets linked to a comeback to the ring.

 “It was a highly anticipated fight, had a lot on the line.
 Sometimes referees go out of character, feeling like, ‘I’m going to do what’s best for the sport,’ instead of what is in the rules.

 “I definitely knocked him out.
 The referee was Jack Reiss, and if you go back and look at any of his fights, he stopped a lot of fights early.

 “Sometimes they don’t even get to get up, and he’s waving it off.

 “When I knocked Fury out, I saw it with my own self.
 That’s one of the reasons why I was so surprised.

 “Not only with the count.
-But I saw this man’s eyes rolled back into his head.
+But I saw this man’s eyes roll back into his head.
 That’s how this s— was.

-“I saw his veins popping out his head.
+“I saw his veins popping out of his head.
 I knew he had a concussion.
-He was gone, that’s a wave off, period.”
+He was gone.
+That’s a wave off, period.”